Not everyone will live to the same age and not everyone will enjoy equally good health throughout their life.

 There is some limited evidence that people from ethnic minority backgrounds often experience poorer health and have lower life expectancy then the majority population.
 However, the figures vary considerably within ethnic minority groups.

-For example, within the UK‘s ethnic minority groups, Bangladeshi men had a life expectancy of only 72.7 years compared to Chinese men at 78.1 years.
-(Source: Equality and Human Rights Commission (EHRC) Report 2010)
+For example, within the UK‘s ethnic minority groups, Bangladeshi men had a life expectancy of only 81.1 years compared to Black African men at 83.3 years.
+(Source: ONS 2021)